 No pushy sales people

-Some Go Heating Repair Stanmore customers change their boiler when it breaks down and doesn’t work.
-But this can cause distress as having no heating or hot water, particularly in the Winter, can be very unpleasant for you and your family.
-Some customers don’t want to risk another winter where their boiler might break down, so they have regular surveys to keep a check on their boiler.
+Some Go Heating Repair Bedworth customers change their boiler when it breaks down and doesn’t work.
+But this can cause distress as having no heating or hot water, particularly in the Winter, and can be a very unpleasant experience for you and your family.
+Other times our customers don’t want to risk another winter when their boiler might beak down.
 Other customers might be wanting to change their boiler to one that’s more energy efficient.
 Whatever your requirement is, we’ll give you the advice you need to make sure you are making the right choice.
-After all, we only recommend what we’d fit in our own home.
+After all, we only recommend what we’d have fitted in our own home.

 Sometimes you can spot when a boiler is on its way out or needs replacing with a new boiler:

-Your boiler is beyond economical repair: This is a bit of an industry term that you’ll usually hear a gas engineer use when, in their opinion, it will cost more to repair your existing boiler than replacing the boiler itself.
-It can also happen when the parts for your boiler are no longer manufactured.
-Any significant part that needs replacing on a boiler can sometimes be the sign of the boiler being on its way out.
+Your boiler is beyond economical repair: This is a bit of an industry term and you’ll usually hear a gas engineer use the phrase when, in their opinion, it will cost more to repair than replacing the boiler itself or the parts for your boiler are no longer manufactured if its an old boiler.
+Any significant part that need’s replacing on a boiler can sometimes be the sign of the boiler being on its way out.

-You are getting a ‘boiler dry-cycle’: A boiler dry cycle is more of a problem that older boilers suffer from.
-A dry cycle is where the boiler fires up due to lost heat in the environment that the boiler sits in.
-The boiler will then fire up, regardless of the properties heat, unnecessarily.
+Are you getting a ‘boiler dry-cycle’: A boiler dry cycle is more of a problem on older boilers where the boiler fires up due to lost heat in the environment the boiler sits in, but not the whole property.
+The boiler will then fire unnecessarily to recover these losses as the boiler thinks the property is cold, even though the building requires no heat.
 This can be a real energy waster, because you’re heating your home when you don’t need to be.

-Your boiler has a continuous pilot light: This is a common feature on older boilers and a real waste of gas.
-For the time the pilot light is lit, it’s burning gas.
-This will cost you more.
+If your boiler has a continuous pilot light: This is a common feature on older boilers and a real waste of gas.
+All the time the pilot light is lit, its burning gas, costing you more.

-Floor mounted boilers: If your boiler is mounted on the floor, its likely to be very old and inefficient.
-A wall mounted replacement boiler will be more efficient and we would recommend having it fitted.
+Floor mounted boilers are old School: If your boiler is mounted on the floor, its likely to be very old and inefficient.
+A wall mounted replacement boiler will be more efficient.

-Extensions and Renovations: If you’re making changes to your property, changing your boiler will also add to the value of your property.
+Extensions and Renovations: If you making changes to your property, changing your boiler change also add to the value of your property.

-Since changes in the 2005 Building Regulations, all newly fitted boilers, whether they be replacement boilers or for new build properties must be condensing, high efficiency boilers.
-A condensing boiler recycles the heat from exhaust gasses that would normally be released into the atmosphere, making the boiler much more efficient.
+Since the change in the 2005 Building Regulations, all newly fitted boilers, whether they be replacement boilers or for new build properties must be condensing, high efficiency boilers.
+A condensing boiler recycles the heat from exhaust gasses that would normally be released into the atmosphere, making the boiler that much more efficient.

-TThere are a choice of four main boiler types that are fitted which depend on your property:
+There are a choice of four main boiler types that are fitted, dependent on your property:

-As you can probably guess a combination boiler provides both heating and hot water on demand, making it a very energy efficient boiler as it’s a single unit.
+As you can probably guess, a combination boiler provides both heating and hot water on demand, making it a very energy efficient boiler as it’s a single unit.
 Hence the name combination.
-As a new combi boiler will heat the hot water instantly, when you turn the hot water tap on you will get instant hot water.
-A great benefit is that you won’t need a hot-water or cold-water storage tank, which can be a real space saver as well as a more efficient way of heating your home.
-It also means there’s less chance of any pipes freezing in the loft when you’ve got a cold water storage tank.
+As a new combi boiler will heat the hot water instantly when you turn the hot water tap on, you won’t need a hot-water or cold-water storage tank, which can be a real space saver as well as a more efficient way of heating your home.
+It also means there’s less chance of any pipes freezing in the loft if you’ve got a cold water storage tank.

 The downside of a new combination boiler is the they are really only suitable for smaller properties.
-Larger houses and properties with more than one bathroom may require a system boiler.
+Larger houses and properties with more than one bathroom, a system boiler will be required.

-Whilst a System Boiler requires a hot water storage cylinder, all the major heating and hot water components are situated within the boiler itself.
-This makes them quicker and easier to install.
+Whilst a System Boiler requires a hot water storage cylinder, all the major heating and hot water components are situated within the boiler itself, meaning they are quicker and easier to install.

-A system boiler will provide a constant supply of hot water, meaning you don’t have a slight delay in hot water coming through like you do with a Combination boiler.
-This is because a System boiler has already heated the water within the cylinder.
+A system boiler will provide a constant supply of hot water, meaning you don’t have a slight delay in hot water coming through like you do with a Combination boiler as the System boiler has already heated the water.
 Although a system boiler does need a hot water storage cylinder, it doesn’t have to be positioned in the loft and can be easily installed in a airing cupboard, making it an ideal cupboard to dry clothes.

 These boilers are also compatible with solar water heating systems, which can save you money on your heating bills by heating your water with the power of the sun.

 If your boiler is very old, the existing radiators and pipework might not cope with the pressure a new combination or system boiler would generate.
-Therefore you are much better off replacing the boiler with a Heat Only Boiler, unless you are having the whole system replaced, including pipework and radiators.
+Therefore, you are much better off replacing the boiler like for like with a Heat Only Boiler, unless you are having the whole system replaced, including pipework and radiators.

 A Back Boiler is a boiler supplying hot water or heating that is built-in behind a fireplace or is an integral part of a gas fire.
-They are often fitted in this way when space is lacking in the property, so rather than taking valuable floor or wall space elsewhere in the home, it is installed behind other features.
+They are often fitted to a property when space is at a premium as the boiler is fitted into the existing fire-place, rather than taking valuable floor or wall space elsewhere in the home.

 Since the Building Regulations change in 2005 came into effect for energy efficient condensing boilers, your choice of replacement Back Boiler is limited by what’s on offer from the manufacturers.
 At Go Heating Repair we usually recommend that you replace a Back boiler with a modern, energy efficient combi boiler.

-Making sure you have the right kilo-watt boiler fitted is important as it will effect the cost of the installation and might cause you problems later on.
-A smaller kilo-Watt boiler will be cheaper to install, but might cost you more in the long run as it struggles to heat the property.
-Likewise, too big a kilo-Watt boiler will run inefficiently and cost you more money on your energy bills.
-If you want to have a look yourself, The Institute of Domestic Engineers has a good online calculator that can workout what size boiler you need based on your property.
-When our Go Heating Repair Stanmore surveyor visits, they’ll take you through what sized boiler you need as they’ll be using a similar formula to calculate the size of the boiler you’ll need.
+Making sure you have the right kilo-watt boiler fitted is important as it will effect the cost of the install and might cause you problems later on; a smaller Kilo-Watt boiler will be cheaper to install, but might cost you more in the long run in parts as it struggles to heat the property.
+Likewise, too big a Kilo-Watt boiler will run ineffeicnetly and cost you more money on your energy bills.
+If you want to have a look yourself, The Institute of Domestic Engineers has a good online calculator that can workout what size boiler you need.
+When our Go Heating Repair Bedworth surveyor visits, they’ll take you through what sized boiler you need as they’ll be using a similar formula to calculate the size of the boiler you’ll need.
 When you are comparing quotes between different installers, check what kilo-watt each is recommending, and if they are totally different, ask why?

-When replacing your boiler in Stanmore, you might want to have it located in a different location in your property from where it currently sits.
-However, a new location will need to adhere to current building regulations.
+When replacing your boiler, you can might want to have it located somewhere in the house other than its current location, although any new location must adhered to current building regulations.

-One thing to look out for when replacing your old boiler for a new boiler or if you dispense with the water tank when having a combi boiler fitted, is that it will give off less heat in your cup-board.
+One thing to look out for when replacing your old boiler for a new boiler or if you dispense with the water tank when having a combi boiler fitted, is that it will give off less heat.
 This is particularly important to consider if your use your airing cupboard to dry clothes in that area – you may want to consider having a radiator installed in the cupboard just to be sure.

-Building regulations and legislation have changed, meaning that if your boiler was installed sometime ago it’s likely not to meet current standards.
-For example, if your boiler is mounted in the centre of the house with the flue going up the chimney it is no longer meeting the regulations.
-As such the boiler will need a new position on an external facing wall.
+Building regulations and legislation have changed meaning that if your boiler was installed sometime ago, its likely not to meet current standards.
+For example, if your boiler is mounted in the centre of the house with the flue going up the chimney, this no longer meets the regulations, and as such the boiler will need a new position on an external facing wall.

 Any new replacement gas boiler can only be fitted and installed by a Gas Safe engineer.
-All Go Heating Repair Stanmore’s engineers are Gas Safe Registered and our Gas Safe Registration number is 573627.
-You can check if someone is Gas Safe Registered by asking for their Gas Safe registration number, and then visiting the Gas Safe website and to check their registration number if current.
+All Go Heating Repair Bedworth’s engineers are Gas Safe registered and our Gas Safe Registration number is 573627.
+You can check if someone is Gas Safe registered by asking for their Gas Safe registration number, and then visiting the Gas Safe website and to check their registration number if current.

-Once you’ve decided to go-ahead with having your boiler installed by Go Heating Repair Stanmore, we’ll agree the final specification of the install and book a convenient date for you.
-Don’t worry if you need your boiler fitted in a hurry we can start installing within 48 hours of the survey, subject to your survey and availability of install appointments.
+Once you’ve decided to go-ahead with having your boiler installed by Go Heating Repair Bedworth, we’ll agree the final specification of the install and book a convenient date for you for the boiler installation to be carried out.
+If you need your boiler fitted in a hurry because you’ve got no heating or how water – don’t worry.
+We can start fitting the boiler within 48hrs of the survey being completed in most cases.

-At Go Heating Repair Stanmore we’ll fit your new boiler with minimum disruption to your home, taking care to cover carpets and other surfaces with dust sheets, and tidying up afterwards.
+At Go Heating Repair Bedworth we’ll fit your new boiler with minimum disruption to your home, taking care to cover carpets and other surfaces with dust sheets, and tidying up afterwards.

-It’s always good to make sure the area where the boiler is being fitted is clear and that you meet our Go Heating Repair Stanmore engineer at your property before the installation starts.
-Here you can go through the finer points of the installation and fitting.
+It’s always good to make sure the area where the boiler is being fitted is clear and that you meet our Go Heating Repair Bedworth engineer at your property before the installation starts just to go through the finer points of the installation and fitting.

 If it’s a straight swap, it shouldn’t take longer than a day.
 Once the boiler is installed, we won’t leave site until you are happy and we’ve fully explained how the new boiler and its controls work.

 The moment we leave you property isn’t that last you’ll hear or see from us.
-Once the boiler is installed, we register it with Gas Safe and the manufacturer to make sure you meet any legal requirements and are covered by the manufacturers warranty the moment your new boiler fires into life.
+Once the boiler is installed, we register it with Gas Safe and the manufacturer ensuring your manufacturer backed warranty is active the moment your new boiler fires into life.

 *Terms and Conditions of Manufacturers Warranty Apply.
-Each Manufacturer has their own terms and conditions, with some covering the parts but not the call out charge, others only covering certain parts and not the whole boiler.
+Each Manufacturer has their own terms and conditions, with some covering the part but not the call out charge, others only covering specific parts and not all.

-Give us a call, so that you can experience the Go Heating Repair Stanmore service first hand.
+Give us a call, so that you can experience the Go Heating Repair Bedworth service first hand.